 These days social media managers are expected to do it all and have a variety of skills.
 Customer service?
 Check.
 Online sales?
 Check.
 SEO?
 For sure.
 And graphic design?
 That too.
 Familiarizing yourself with a few of Photoshop’s basic features will help you to throw together more professional looking graphics.
-Start with these five Photoshop basics to build upon your long list skills.
+You can start by downloading this photoshop mac torrent and practice these five Photoshop basics to build upon your long list skills.

 1. How-to scale and rotate a photo

 I said “Photoshop basics,” and this one is about as basic as you can get.
 The “transform” command, allows you to scale your image (make larger or smaller) and rotate as needed.
 This applies to images and text.
 The main thing to remember with this command is, to maintain proper proportions, hold down the “shift” key.
 Otherwise your image may become long and stretched out.
 Utilize the keyboard shortcut for quickest application.

 2. How-to hide a portion of a photo

 Clipping Masks are the easiest way to hide an unwanted part of an image, without deleting or permanently changing how it looks.
 For example: below on the left I have a photo of Melonie on top of our Expert Series image.
 I want Melonie’s photo to be a square, but it’s currently a rectangle.
 Rather than delete part of that photo, I create a separate square shape (the actual shape I want her photo to be), put that layer under her photo and then do a Clipping Mask.
 This then shows just the part of her photo I want visible.
 I can then re-size her photo if needed, because I didn’t delete any part of it.

 To do a clipping mask you can highlight your two layers (shape and photo) and go to Layer – Create Clipping Mask.
 Or, just position the photo on top of the shape in the layers palette and hold your mouse between the two layers and hold the alt key down.
 Once the mouse icon changes shape, click to create your mask.